RyannnG/Statistic-110-Probability/markdown/origin course note.md

 1 door has car, 2 doors have goats, Monty knows which

 Monty always open a goat door.
-If he has a choice , he picks with equal prob.
-Should you swich?
+If he has a choice , he picks with equal probability Should you swich?

 Note: if Monty opens door 2, we know door 2 has a goat, and Monty open ed door 2